 Registrants or their representative are required to pay the $10 non-refundable H-1B registration fee for each beneficiary before being eligible to submit a registration for that beneficiary for the H-1B cap.

 H-1B Registration Process Timeline

 March 9: H-1B registration period opens at noon Eastern.

 March 25: H-1B registration period closes at noon Eastern.

 March 31: Date by which USCIS intends to notify selected registrants.

 April 1: The earliest date that FY 2022 H-1B cap-subject petitions may be filed.

-USCIS intends to notify registrants and their representatives with selected registrations via their USCIS online accounts no later than March 31, 2021.
-Registrants selected for the second filing period were notified on July 29, 2021.
+USCIS intends to notify registrants and their representatives with selected registrations via their USCIS online accounts.
+Registrants selected for the third filing period were notified on Nov.
+19, 2021.

 A registrant’s USCIS online account will show one of the following statuses for each registration: